tphummel/blog/_posts/2016-10-08-activity-tracking-for-pets.md

 - Fitbit devices are intended for humans.
 The step count for a dog isn't useful for comparing to the step count for a human.
 It is most useful for day to day comparisons for a single dog.
 - The Fitbit Zip states battery life is "up to six months".
 In my experience with my dogs, the battery life has been around two months per coin cell.
 - Put your computer in a central place where your dogs tend to hang out.
 This will improve the automatic data syncing.
 - Make sure if your computer loses power that you boot it once the power returns.
-Otherwise auto-syncing won't resume.
+Otherwise auto-syncing won't continue
 - Fitbit will send you emails when a Zip battery is running low.
 - Using the Mac OSX Fitbit app, you can be logged in to two accounts at once.
 Feedback from the app isn't very clear about this.
 But it works.